-To include the Cariboo Chilcotin Coast in your tailor-made holiday to Canada, call the experts at Bon Voyage.
+To include the Cariboo Chilcotin Coast in your tailor-made holiday to Canada, please contact the Canada Experts at Bon Voyage at (0800) 316 3012.

 Where you stay is the heart of your holiday.
 Location reigns supreme but do you prefer resort facilities or unique and boutique?
 Historic and old world or modern and shiny?

 We aim to present choices across the spectrum but there are many hundreds of places to stay and not room to feature them all.
 Do speak to your Bon Voyage travel consultant and click the video for our take on this important topic.